Wondrfish/Wondrfish/README.md

   **A platformer** – 2 platformers one 3d one 2d in C# & Kotlin/Dart

-  **E-commerce for Streamers** – Selling art as live stream backgrounds
+  **E-commerce for Streamers** – Live aderisment platform for streamers doordash for ads

  **STONKS** – Learn stocks and ETF's With social Media/ Tic Tok - For local/classroom enviroments